-What does “winning” and popularity look like online?
+What do “winning” and popularity look like online?
 Here are some interesting Blue Jays social media stats:

 Socialnumbers.com indicates that the Blue Jays’ Facebook page experienced its fastest growth rate of Page Likes this year between the July 31st deadline and October 6th, 2015.